This microscope was owned by

 on April 29, 1868.
 It came supplied with two objectives

-The following note appeared in The class of sixty-one, Yale college-1864:
+The following note appeared in The Class of sixty-one, Yale College-1864:

 John Edward Marsh,was born in Rahway, N.J., Aug.
 17tb, 1840, and left College in Aug.,1858, since which time he has resided mainly in Europe, spending a year at Freiburg studying the language and attending lectures at the University.
 He then became a student of Philosophy at the Royal University in Munich, and remained there until the Summer of 1861, when he became connected with the College of France, in Paris.
 Since Dec., 1863, he has been traveling, and recently returned home, but expects soon to leave for Europe again for the purpose of continuing his studies.